 "Situation here is unbearable.
 Youth unemployment has worsened.
 Electricity, water and gas have become an everyday dream that each local is trying to fulfil," she said.

 On June 28, Turkey and Israel announced that they would restore diplomatic ties.
 Ankara has agreed to provide humanitarian aid to and build a power plant in Gaza as part of this deal.
 Two weeks later a Turkish delegation visited the region to discuss ways to resolve the crisis with Israeli and Hamas officials.

 The delegation is expected to prepare a report that will be directed to Turkey's Energy and Natural Resources Minister Berat Albayrak, the cabinet and President Recep Tayyip Erdogan.
-The government will then work on a roadmap to implement measures outlined in the report.11,000 tons of humanitarian aid meant for Gaza.
-The cargo was offloaded in the Israeli port city of Ashdod.
+The government will then work on a roadmap to implement measures outlined in the report.

 The Gaza Strip's electricity crisis is acute.
 The region has a single power plant that has operated at less than 50 percent capacity since 2006 when Israel bombed the facility.

 Gaza needs at least 450 megawatts per day, but it receives no more than 185 megawatts in the summer and 200 megawatts during the winter, Tare Lubbad, communications director at a Gazan electric company, told Sputnik.

 "The energy crisis in the Gaza Strip has become worse since one of [four] generators at the power plant has not been working due to the lack of fuel," he said.

 The plant needs at least 500 tons of fuel per day to operate at its current full capacity, but the Hamas-led government in Ramallah has imposed a tax on fuel purchased in Israel.